activeloopai/deeplake/docs/source/concepts/transform.md

 ds_t = my_transform(range(100)).store("./data/pipeline")
 ```

-## Ray Transform
+## Scaling compute to a cluster

+[in development]

 There is also an option of using `ray` as a scheduler.
 In this case `RayTransform` will be applied to samples.

 ```python
 ds = hub.Dataset(